abensur/vscode-br-tax-id-generator/README.md

 # Functionality

-Generates and inserts lorem ipsum text into Visual Studio Code.
+Generates and inserts Tax Identification Numbers valids in Brazil into Visual Studio Code.

 # Install